rajan314/rock-paper-scissor/README.md

-A Highly Interactive Rock Paper and Scissor game using HTML CSS and JAVASCRIPT
+A Highly Interactive Rock Paper and Scissors game using HTML CSS and JAVASCRIPT